 Through the Starbucks Giving Match program, Starbucks recognizes and supports partners' individual contributions of eligible financial donations and volunteer time to qualified nonprofit organizations.
 All active Starbucks full- and part-time partners can request up to \$1,000 in matching funds per fiscal year, using any combination of volunteer hours and financial donations to qualified nonprofit organizations.
 At the end of FY21 and into FY22, our policy was enhanced to allow more access and equity to partners by reducing the minimum volunteering threshold from five hours to one hour (\$5 per hour in Giving Match) and more recently, by reducing the financial giving minimum threshold from \$25 to \$5.
 This change reflects Starbucks desire to support all of our partners in volunteering and giving whether their contributions are big or small.
-Because of the generosity of nearly 30,000 partners and increased engagement and utilization of the Giving Match, Starbucks donated nearly \$1.5 million to nonprofit organizations in the U.S. and Canada in FY22 representing a 50% increase in Giving Match donations from FY21.
+Because of increased partner engagement and utilization of the Giving Match, Starbucks donated nearly \$1.5 million to nonprofit organizations in the U.S. and Canada in FY22 - representing a nearly 50% increase in Giving Match donations from FY21.